 Tips for No-Fail Oreo Balls:

-- I’ve tried a lot of different varieties of melting wafers and my preferred brand is Ghirardelli (I have no affiliation with them).
-I think they have the best taste and do the best job of smoothly, evenly coating the truffles.
-Downside is they cost a bit more, but it’s worth it to me.
+- I’ve tried a lot of different varieties of melting wafers and my preferred brand is Ghirardelli.
+I have no affiliation with them, I just think they have the best taste and do the best job of smoothly, evenly coating the truffles.

 - These truffles need to be frozen briefly (15 minutes) before dipping.
-I’ve found that if you freeze them much longer than that the chocolate tends to crack and break open from the Oreo ball interior as it sets, so freeze them for 15 minutes, but not much longer.
+I’ve found that if you freeze them much longer than that the chocolate tends to crack and break away from the Oreo ball interior as it sets (a problem I’ve also noticed with my cake pops!).

 - Have fun!
-There are so many different types of Oreos out there (I recently saw cinnamon… not so sure how I feel about that…), go ahead and try substituting your favorite variety for traditional Oreos.
-I have a Peppermint Oreo Truffle recipe that reminds me of a Thin Mint Cookie — so good!
+There are so many different flavors of Oreos cookies out there now (Ieven have a homemade Oreo cookie recipe, but haven’t tried that with this recipe yet)!
+Go ahead and try substituting your favorite variety for traditional Oreos.
+I have a Peppermint Oreo Truffle recipe that reminds me of a Thin Mint Cookie… so good!

 - 36 Oreo cookies

-Retrieve your Oreo balls from the freezer and dip truffles in chocolate, dipping half of the truffles in dark chocolate and half in the white chocolate.** Immediately after dipping each truffle, sprinkle with reserved cookie crumbs.
+- Retrieve your Oreo balls from the freezer and dip truffles in chocolate, dipping half of the truffles in dark chocolate and half in the white chocolate¹.
+Immediately after dipping each truffle, sprinkle with reserved cookie crumbs.